Definition Guide Irish law and best practice

 What is Fire Warden?
 A complete guide for Irish workplaces.

-A complete guide to understanding Fire Warden, its definition under Irish law, the eight types of Fire Warden activity, the Risk Assessment for Fire Warden risk framework, and why Fire Services Acts compliant Fire Warden Training protects every worker, every day.
+A complete guide to understanding what a Fire Warden (or Fire Marshal) is, what they do under Irish law, the eight core fire warden duties, how a workplace fire risk assessment works, and why Fire Services Acts compliant Fire Warden Training protects every workplace, every day.

 Fire Services Acts compliant